 The real-life Raymer went on to pursue an MFA from Columbia University and has dedicated her life to investigating and writing about legal offshore gambling and sportsbooks.
 She has a keen eye for personality types who choose to live entrenched in the uncertainty of sports betting.

 Raymer’s work has gone a long way to dispel the notion that sports bettors are low-life gamblers, and instead suggests that they are simply people who are addicted to a “life of endless possibility.”

 Lay the Favorite is a charitable, humanistic look at the unusual personalities and psychology of professional sports bettors.
 The film goes a long way to dispel the negative stereotypes of sports bettors as degenerates, instead depicting them as uniquely intelligent libertines.

 5. Two for the Money (2005)

-Two for the Money is a (semi) true story of former college football star turned expert sports handicapper, Brandon Lang.
-A true rags-to-riches story, Lang toiled away at a telemarketing job, until he was poached by Walter Abrams for his uniquely sharp talent of picking the winners (It’s worth pointing out that Lang and Abrams work together not to place the bets themselves, but instead sell their handicapping services to sports bettors).
-Despite this minor technicality, it’s still a movie that revolves around the business of sports betting.
+Two for the Money is a (semi) true story of Brandon Lang, a former college football star turned expert sports handicapper.
+A true rags-to-riches story, Lang toiled away at a telemarketing job, until he was poached by Walter Abrams for his uniquely sharp talent of picking the winners.

 Starring the equally electric super actors Al Pacino and Matthew McConaughey, the film explores the emotions of professional sports bettors more than it examines the mechanics and operations of the business.
 Two for the Money is somewhat light-hearted and is a fun take on the ambitious (but bizarre) characters in the sports betting industry.